truenas/middleware/docs/userguide/truenas_plugins.rst

 Available Plugins
 -----------------

-The following plugins are available for TrueNAS® 9.3:
+The following plugins are available for TrueNAS®:

 * `bacula-sd (storage daemon) <http://bacula.org/>`_